 It is proposed to be modified as follow:

-Relay UE: an entity that has its own subscription/credentials for 3GPP network access and is capable of relaying communications to the network for an IoT device.
+Relay UE: an entity that has its own subscription/credentials for 3GPP network access and is capable of relaying communications to/from the network for an IoT device.

 When the IoT device is out of coverage of a relay UE (e.g., larger than [TBD]m), the IoT device is connected with the network directly, the IoT device shall support the real time service (e.g., up to [TBD]bps real time voice and/or up to [TBD]bps real time video) and data transmission service (e.g., up to [TBD]bps).